Types of Water Contaminants & How to Make Water Safe

 What to look for

-Purchase pool shock that contains 68% or higher Calcium Hypochlorite.
-Brand examples include: HTH Ultimate–Shock Treatment 7 in 1 and Ultima TKO.
+Purchase pool shock containing 68% or higher Calcium Hypochlorite.
+Examples include: HTH Ultimate–Shock Treatment 7 in 1 and Ultima TKO.
+Remember, use it only as a backup option and follow all safety instructions.

 DOWNLOAD INSTRUCTIONS